Vistry Group (LON:VTY) Stock Price Down 16.1% – Here’s Why

 Wall Street Analysts Forecast Growth

-Separately, JPMorgan Chase & Co. lowered their price target on Vistry Group from GBX 830 ($10.41) to GBX 690 ($8.65) and set a “neutral” rating for the company in a research note on Thursday, December 5th.
+Separately, JPMorgan Chase & Co. reduced their target price on Vistry Group from GBX 830 ($10.40) to GBX 690 ($8.65) and set a “neutral” rating on the stock in a report on Thursday, December 5th.

 Vistry Group PLC, together with its subsidiaries, provides housing solutions in the United Kingdom.
 It offers o single family housing model.
 The company was formerly known as Bovis Homes Group PLC and changed its name to Vistry Group PLC in January 2020.
 Vistry Group PLC was founded in 1885 and is headquartered in West Malling, the United Kingdom.